No-Churn Birthday Cake Ice Cream

 This post may contain affiliate links.
 Read my disclosure policy.

-Enjoy a scoop of No-Churn Birthday Cake Ice Cream that tastes like funfetti cake batter.
-This recipe is super easy and fun for kids of all ages with its rich, buttery vanilla flavor and tons of rainbow sprinkles.
-It has only six ingredients, but it’s made without a box cake mix, so it is naturally gluten free!
+You’ll love Cake Batter Ice Cream if you like licking the bowl when making funfetti birthday cake!
+This easy no-churn recipe is fun for kids of all ages with its rich, buttery vanilla flavor and tons of rainbow sprinkles.
+Only six ingredients, but made without a box cake mix, so it is naturally gluten free.
+And you don’t even need an ice cream machine to enjoy a scoop!

-Whether you call it birthday cake ice cream or cake batter ice cream, this dreamy frozen treat tastes just like you are licking the bowl after mixing up a Funfetti cake mix.
-It is creamy and buttery with rich vanilla flavor.
-There is a pinch of salt that simply enhances the other flavors.
+This dreamy frozen treat combines two of my favorite things – ice cream and licking the bowl after mixing up a Funfetti Cake.
+It is creamy and buttery with a rich vanilla flavor.
+There is a pinch of salt that enhances the other flavors.
 And let’s not forget the rainbow sprinkles!

-But it’s the extra ingredients that make it taste like funfetti cake batter without cake mix – unsalted butter, vanilla extract, salt, and, of course, rainbow sprinkles!
+• Tastes just like cake batter.
+Yes, even without cake mix!
+It’s the extra ingredients added to the standard heavy cream and sweetened condensed milk base that make it taste like funfetti cake batter – unsalted butter, vanilla extract, salt, and, of course, rainbow sprinkles!

 • Heavy cream: Make sure it is well-chilled.